 This repeat would work fine with a reduction to 3 colors, but the proof of concept uses a reduction to 4 colors for both repeats.
 The two shades of green will need to be exchanged separately, each shade is processed using the sliders on the far right, also note the crosshair.
 A spreadsheet pattern for different end-use to exchange the red the cross-hair was moved to the bottom right, the slider up to the top

-When scaling small repeats in Gimp in height only I found the results to have errors, seen in these images, while ArahPaint will multiply the motif cleanly only in height when needed, seen here with the original multiplied both X 2 and X4The Arah scaling appears to be quicker and far more accurate also when used on some published images that would require a lot of clean-up after resizing in Gimp.
+When scaling small repeats in Gimp in height only I found the results to have errors, as seen in these images, With added experience, I discovered part of the problem is that after restarts or working on multiple images, the interpolation setting changes randomly to cubic, and issue are resolved if the setting is changed to none again.
+ArahPaint will multiply the motif cleanly only in height when needed, as seen here with the original multiplied both X 2 and X4The Arah scaling appears to be quicker and far more accurate also when used on some published images that would require a lot of clean-up after resizing in Gimp.
 That said, when working with very large images Gimp offers the opportunity for controlled scaling to any size, keeping the image aspect ratio or not.
 This reference is described in translation as a pattern design course for Silver Reed knitting machines.
 The publication offers many large-scale repeats that are suitable for punch lace, but also for what translates to “braided patterns” which when studied may be intended for fair-isle with enormous floats or for DBJ.
 No stitch and row counts are given, the goal is to match the manual 54X56 stitch and row count.

 A: using straight lines, draw several after determining the spacing to be left blank between them, here they are not all intended to match.
 Bucket fill the stripes intended to be knit stitches, reactivating the straight line tool after each fill